davidestebancruzsierra/forms-with-grid/README.md

 ﻿# Penguin World - Multi-Page Website

+## Authors

+**David Esteban Cruz Sierra** - Developer & Designer

-## Project Structure
+## Project Overview

-This is a traditional multi-page website built with HTML and CSS. **No JavaScript** is used for navigationall page transitions use standard HTML anchor links.
+This is a traditional multi-page website built with HTML and CSS. **No JavaScript** is used for navigation—all page transitions use standard HTML anchor links.

 ### Pages